nryulkim/tgauge/README.md

 ### New Project
 - `tgauge new [PROJ NAME]`
   - Creates a new project directory with [PROJ NAME] as the name
+- `tgauge new [PROJ NAME] true`
+  - Creates a new project directoryy with [PROJ NAME] with React.js folders
 - `tgauge server`
   - Runs the server